Larisa Turchinskaya

-Larisa Turchinskaya (Лариса Турчинская, née Nikitina on 29 April 1965) is a retired Russian heptathlete.
+Larisa Turchinskaya (Лариса Турчинская, née Nikitina; born 29 April 1965) is a retired Russian heptathlete.

 Career

 Her personal best result is 7007 points, achieved on 10–11 June 1989 in Bryansk.
 This result remained the European record, until Carolina Klüft achieved 7032 points at the 2007 World Championships in Athletics.
 This performance still ranks Turchinskaya fourth on the world all time-performers list.

 She was the runner-up at the 1994 Hypo-Meeting with a score of 6596 points.

 Turchinskaya won a silver medal at the 1990 Goodwill Games, but was later disqualified, after having tested positive for amphetamines.

 Turchinskaya was born in Russia, where she married the strongman and media personality Vladimir Turchinsky.
 In the early 1990s, after competing in Australia she decided to settle in the country.